-U.S. lowers fluoride in water; too much causing splotchy teeth
+U.S. lowers fluoride in water over splotchy teeth

 New York — The government is lowering the recommended amount of fluoride in drinking water because some kids are getting too much, causing white splotches on their teeth.